Building Department Hours:

 The primary responsibility of the Building Department is the enforcement of construction codes relating to building, electrical,plumbing, and mechanical work.
 The Village of South Rockwood has adopted the State of Michigan Construction Code.
 The State of Michigan adopted the single state codes to protect the public health, safety and welfare and provide for uniform enforcement in every jurisdiction.

-The permit process protects residents and business owner from the hazards of unsafe construction and helps them understand local laws and ordinances.
+The permit process protects residents and the business owner from the hazards of unsafe construction and helps them understand local laws and ordinances.
 The State of Michigan also requires all residential builders, electrical, plumbing, and mechanical contractors to be licensed by the State.
 Contractors must register with the Village prior to beginning work.
 The Village verifies their licenses and insurance to make sure they are qualified.R105.1 of the Michigan Building Code reads as follows:

 "Any owner or owner's authorized agent who intends to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be performed, shall first make application to the building official and obtain the required permit."